"Twenty-four of your favorite stars!"

 .
 It boasts a huge ensemble cast of 24 — count 'em, 24

-- main characters, and follows them around over the course of five days in the country music capital of Nashville
+— principal characters, and follows them around over the course of five days in the country music capital of Nashville

 There is no exact definition of who's a main character and who's not, but here are the ones that get the most screen time:

 - Barbara Jean (Ronee Blakley), the darling of the country music world.
 She's frail, lonely, and emotionally spent, but tries to keep a smile on anyway.
 She's responsible for more than a few of the movie's best musical moments.
-Also, she gets assasinated in the end.
 Blakley got a Best Supporting Actress nom for her performance.

 - Haven Hamilton (Henry Gibson), an aging, egotistical country music legend with political aspirations.